Healthy Homes Assessment Camborne

 building insulation inspection

-A dry and warm home is a healthy home
+A cozy dry house is a healthy home

 Insulation Camborne

-Insulation needs to meet the R-values required for your area
+Insulation needs to be in compliance with the R-values for your area

 • Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 Underfloor R 1.3

-• Zone 2 – the remainder area of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – all area of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

-Learn more about the Healthy Homes insulation quality.
+Learn more about the Healthy Homes insulation standard.

 Camborne Moisture Ingress & Drainage

-Find out all the details of this Healthy Homes moisture ingress and drainage quality.
+Learn more about The Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection